neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 ---------------------

 All dependencies defined in a constructor are, by its nature, required.
-If a dependency can't be solved by autowiring or by configuration, FLOW3's object builder will throw an exception.
+If a dependency can't be solved by autowiring or by configuration, TYPO3 Flow's object builder will throw an exception.

 Also *autowired setter-injected dependencies* are, by default, required.
 If the object